 Josh Cohen on future of Google News

-"So much on what is online today is still a legacy of the production of the paper", said Josh Cohen, business product manager for Google News, named recently by Leslie Hinton, the Wall Street Journal (Robert Murdoch's) publisher and Dow Jones CEO , as a "digital vampire",
+"So much on what is online today is still a legacy of the production of the paper", says Josh Cohen, Business Product Manager for Google News, recently called a "digital vampire", by Leslie Hinton - Wall Street Journal (Rupert Murdoch’s) publisher and Dow Jones CEO.

-In the moment when the new generation of news, Twitter Journalism bursts, he talks about the strategy of Google News for the next year (4:30 min video Who are you, Josh Cohen? produced by French online mag Mediapart)
+In the moment when the new generation of news, Twitter Journalism bursts onto the scene, he talks about the strategy of Google News for the coming year [4:30 min video Who are you, Josh Cohen? produced by French online mag Mediapart]

 http://holychic.blogspot.com/2009/07/interview-with-josh-cohen-business.html